catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 ### Right to use agreement

-Where the facility is provided to a separately constituted club (whether incorporated or not), it is recommended the COM ensure that a **Memorandum of Understanding Hosted Club or Facilities on Parish Land agreement** is created to manage the relationship between the parish and the club or other hosted entity.
+Where the facility is provided to a separately constituted club (whether incorporated or not), it is recommended the COM ensure that a **Memorandum of understanding—hosted club or facilities on parish land agreement** is created to manage the relationship between the parish and the club or other hosted entity.

 ## Outside-school-hours childcare on church property